How to Find a Car You Previously Owned (With or Without the VIN)

 To use the VIN to find your old car, perform a vehicle history check using an online VIN decoder.
 These tools are mainly used for when you’re buying a used car but are great in locating previous cars as well.
 While there are some free ones, they will only tell you basic information such as make, model, and vehicle options.

-CarFax is the older and more well-known service but CarVertical is a newer kid on the block and often provides more detailed information and at a much lower cost ($19.99 vs $39.99) for a single report.
-For outside the US, CarVertical is usually the best option.
+CarFax is the older and more well-known service but carVertical is a newer kid on the block and often provides more detailed information and at a much lower cost ($19.99 vs $39.99) for a single report.
+For outside the US, carVertical is by far the best option.

 While the vehicle history report won’t state the specific location of your vehicle, it will narrow down your search to its current city and state.
 Since the report will contain the name of the current owner, you can trace and contact them on social media to discuss seeing the car.